Natural tea compound L-theanine may help make it easier to fall asleep while improving sleep quality.

 - Promoting relaxation.
 L-theanine makes it easier to fall asleep by calming the mind.

 - Improving sleep quality.
-Studies show that people who take L-theanine get better and deeper sleep.
+Studies show that people who take L-theanine get better sleep.

 Theanine takes effect within 30 minutes of being consumed, resulting in an increase in alpha brain waves, which are indicative of a relaxed but alert state of mind.